• Skip to primary navigation

 Champurrado > Vegan Hot Chocolate

 If you wish your hot chocolate were thick enough to eat with a spoon, but not overly rich, then you'll love champurrado.
 The thickness comes from the starches in the corn flour.
-Unlike European hot chocolate which gets its thickness from cornstarch and takes on a gelatinous texture, champurrado has a more wholesome thickness from finely ground corn.
+Unlike European hot chocolate which gets its thickness from cornstarch and takes on a gelatinous texture, champurrado has a more satisfying thickness from finely ground corn.

 Best of all, champurrado is easily made vegan; in fact, I like this version better than my original dairy-full version.
 Almond milk creates a light base that allows the flavors of chocolate and spice to come through cleanly, and a plume of coconut cream adds its subtly tropical flavor.